Solving rescheduling problems in heterogeneous urban railway networks using hybrid quantum-classical approach: Abstract

 \section{Abstract}

-We address the applicability of hybrid quantum-classical heuristics for practical railway rescheduling management problems.
-We build an integer linear model for the given problem and solve it with D-Wave's quantum-classical hybrid solver as well as with CPLEX for comparison.
-The proposed approach is demonstrated on a real-life heterogeneous urban network in Poland, including both single- and multi-track segments and covers all the requirements posed by the operator of the network.
-The computational results demonstrate the readiness for application and benefits of quantum-classical hybrid solvers in the realistic railway scenario: they yield acceptable solutions on time, which is a critical requirement in a rescheduling situation.
-At the same time, the solutions that were obtained were feasible.
-Moreover, though they are probabilistic (heuristics) they offer a valid alternative by returning a range of possible solutions the dispatcher can choose from.
-And, most importantly, they outperform classical solvers in some cases.
+We address the applicability of a hybrid quantum-classical heuristics for practical railway rescheduling management problems.
+We build an integer linear programming model and solve it with D-Wave's quantum-classical hybrid solver (CQM) as well as with CPLEX, for comparison.
+The proposed approach is demonstrated on a real-life heterogeneous urban network in Poland, including both single- and multi-track segments.
+All the requirements posed by the operator of the network are included in the model.
+The computational results demonstrate the readiness for application and the benefits of quantum-classical hybrid solvers in a realistic railway scenario: they yield acceptable solutions on time, which is a critical requirement in a rescheduling situation.
+In particular, CQM as a probabilistic heuristic solver provides a number of feasible, close-to-optimal solutions the dispatcher can choose from.